draganmilenkovic/Monden_PRO_Dark_Blue_Zen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Color theme (<a href="https://github.com/draganmilenkovic/Monden_PRO_Dark_Blue_Zen">Monden PRO Dark Blue Zen</a>) for VS Code is just a first in a collection-to-be of eye-washing, polished-looking VS Code color themes.
+Color theme (<a href="https://github.com/draganmilenkovic/Monden_PRO_Dark_Blue_Zen">Monden PRO Dark Blue Zen</a>) for VS Code is just the first in a collection-to-be of eye-washing, polished VS Code color themes.
+Currently I'm converting 9 Sublime Text color themes which complete the collection and you can follow the progress.

 <!-- FEATURES -->
 ## Features: